z-dev/rn-scaffold/readme.md

 Install rn scaffold using: `npm install -g rn-scaffold`

-Use `react-native init --version react-native@0.48.4` to create your new empty react native project and your good to go with running the following commands

 In general we'll only be supporting the last minor version of the previous version of React Native (since this one is the most stable).

 ## Usage